microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 [**Deployments**](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){:target="_blank"}: A Deployment controller provides declarative updates for Pods

-[**Kubernetes Manifest file**](https://kubernetes.io/docs/reference/kubectl/cheatsheet/){:target="_blank"}: Kubernetes manifests with deployments, services and pods can be defined in json or yaml.
+[**Kubernetes Manifest file**](https://kubernetes.io/docs/reference/kubectl/cheatsheet/){:target="_blank"}: Kubernetes manifests with deployments, whereas services and pods can be defined in json or yaml.
 The file extensions .yaml, .yml, and .json can be used.

 ### What's covered in this lab